-Prof. Samuel Bagenstos, who serves as a professor of law, specializes in constitutional and civil rights litigation.
+Prof. Samuel Bagenstos, the Frank G. Millard Professor of Law, specializes in constitutional and civil rights litigation.
 From 2009-2011, he was a political appointee in the U.S. Department of Justice, where he served as the Principal Deputy Assistant Attorney General for Civil Rights, the number-two official in the Civil Rights Division.
 His accomplishments included the promulgation of the 2010 Americans with Disabilities Act regulations—the first comprehensive update of those regulations since they were first promulgated in 1991—and the reinvigoration of the Civil Rights Division's enforcement of the Supreme Court's decision in Olmstead v.
 L.C., which guarantees people with disabilities the right to live and receive services in the most integrated setting appropriate.
 He led the negotiations of significant Olmstead settlements with the states of Delaware and Georgia, which guarantee appropriate, community-based services to thousands of people with disabilities.
 He also personally argued major cases in federal district courts and courts of appeals.

 As an academic, Prof. Bagenstos has published articles in journals such as the Yale Law Journal, the Columbia Law Review, the California Law Review, the Virginia Law Review, the Georgetown Law Journal, and many others.
 He also has published two books: Law and the Contradictions of the Disability Rights Movement (Yale University Press, 2009); and Disability Rights Law: Cases and Materials (Foundation Press, 2010).
 In his "spare time," Prof. Bagenstos frequently consults with civil rights organizations and remains an active appellate and Supreme Court litigator in civil rights and federalism cases.
 In one of the most notable cases he has argued, United States v.
 Georgia, 546 U.S. 151 (2006), the U.S. Supreme Court upheld, as applied to his client's case, the constitutionality of Title II of the Americans with Disabilities Act.
 Prof. Bagenstos has also testified before Congress on several occasions, including in support of the Fair Pay Restoration Act, the ADA Amendments Act, the Employment Non-Discrimination Act, and the Convention on the Elimination of All Forms of Discrimination Against Women, as well as on the application of the ADA to advancing technology and the problem of mental illness in prisons.